TheLandfill/cpp_cli/README.md

 }
 ```
 You can't get much simpler than two lines per variable (half of which are just initializing the variable anyway), but if you want to do more complicated things, you will have to get more complicated.

+## Help Message
+This library can automatically generate a help message by calling `ARGS_PARSER::generate_help()`, which will generate a help message and store it in a file within the same directory as the executable named ".X_help_message", where "X" is either the name of the current subcommand or "main" if no subcommand has been called.
+To print out the current help message, use `ARGS_PARSER::print_help()`, which will print out the last help message of the last subcommand run.
+It will only generate the help message if there is no help message file corresponding to the current subcommand, meaning you should delete all help message files on compiling.
+This library has no automatic trigger for a help message, so you'll still need to create a `Command_Line_Value<bool>` for each help message display.
+You may need to set the filename if you want a help message from a supercommand to be displayed.
+If `ARGS_PARSER::print_help()` is called without calling `ARGS_PARSER::generate_help()`, the program will print an error message to the stderr detailing which subcommand needs to have the generate_help() added.

 ## More Complex Command Line Parsing